populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 The core concept of Metamist is a `SequencingGroup`.

-- A `SequencingGroup` is essentially a set of reads that are output of one `Assay`.
-Within a `SequencingGroup`, you'll find one or more `Assays`.
+- A `Participant` is an individual who has provided samples for genetic analysis.
+Each `Participant` is linked by a unique `participant_id` and can have multiple Samples.
+A Sample is the physical sample taken from the participant at a time and place.
+- `Samples` are used to generate `Assays`.
 Each `Assay` represents a collection of files generated from a single sequencing run.
-These `Assays`, in turn, consist of one or more `Reads`.
+These `Assays`, in turn, consist of one or more `Reads` (real files).
 A `Read` is essentially a single file containing the raw reads from a specific lane in the sequencing process.
-  - At this point an `Assay` is either genome or exome sequencing but could refer to genotyping arrays/proteomics/RNA assays etc. in the future.
+At this point an `Assay` is either genome or exome sequencing but could refer to genotyping arrays/proteomics/RNA assays etc. in the future.
-- Importantly, a `SequencingGroup` is always tied to a single participant and never spans across multiple patient samples.
+- A fixed set of `Assays` form a `SequencingGroup`.
+A `SequencingGroup` is a virtual entity (A "virtual file" in this context refers to an entity that is represented in the database but doesn't have a corresponding physical file stored in the file system or cloud storage.) that represents a set of reads output from one or more `Assays`.
+For example, each `.cram` (alignment) file is linked 1:1 with `SequencingGroup`.
+Importantly, a `SequencingGroup` is always tied to a single participant and never spans across multiple patient samples.
 It's a way to categorise the type of sequencing conducted, like genome or exome sequencing.
 For example, if an individual undergoes both genome and exome sequencing, you'll have two distinct `SequencingGroups`, each corresponding to one of these sequencing types.
-- When we trace back from a `SequencingGroup` to a `Participant`, we see that participants contribute `Samples` linked by a unique `participant_id`.
-A `Participant` essentially represents an individual who has provided samples for genetic analysis.
-It's possible for a single `Participant` to have multiple samples, which enables us to gather comprehensive genetic insights from the same individual.
 - Furthermore, tracing back from a `SequencingGroup` to a `Family`, we discover that a `Family` comprises participants who share genetic relationships.
 External collaborators use external IDs to refer to families, while our internal system assigns both family and participant IDs to facilitate efficient tracking.
-- ***Summary:*** `Samples` are linked by a unique `participant_id`.
-The physical sample taken from the participant at a time and place. `Assays` are performed on this sample to produce `reads`, these collectioms of fastq files (i.e. the `reads`) are what are referred to as a `SequencingGroup`.
-If we were to go back and re-run an assay on that sample, this would produce a new `SequencingGroup`
+- **Summary**: `Participants` can have many `Samples`. `Samples` are used to generate `Assays`.
+A fixed set of `Assays` form a `SequencingGroup`.
+If we were to go back and re-run an assay on that sample, this would produce a new `SequencingGroup`.

 <div style="text-align: center;">
     <img src="sequencing_group_relationships.png" width="750">